Advertisement

 Photo by William P. Gottlieb from Library of Congress

 There are three music venues inside Carnegie Hall.
 Besides the main hall, now the Stern Auditorium Perelman Stage, there’s Weill Recital Hall, built as a chamber music hall, and Zankel Hall.
 From 1900 to 1950, the space that is now Zankel Hall was rented to the American Academy of Dramatic Arts for theatrical productions, after which it became an art house cinema (Cinema Treasures reports that it was screening gay porn in the 1970s! ), and finally a commercial cinema showing indie films run by Cineplex Odeon starting in 1987.
-Cineplex Odeon gave it a $1.4 million renovation, with a smaller screening room added.
+Cineplex Odeon gave it a $1.4 million renovation, adding a smaller screening room.
 The latest renovation and renaming to Zankel Hall took place in the early 2000s, opening in 2003.

 6. Tchaikovksy Conducted Opening Night at Carnegie Hall

 Walter Damrosch knew he needed a big name draw for opening night in Carnegie Hall in 1891, and Tchaikovsky was the it-composer of the era.
-Tchaikovsky conducted 5 of his pieces and kept a notebook entitled Trip to America that documented his experience in the New World.
+Tchaikovsky conducted five of his pieces and kept a notebook entitled Trip to America that documented his experience in the New World.
 The Carnegie Hall website reports that this small notebook was discovered in one of Tchaikovksy’s suit pockets after he died with some great musings:

 On the first page, he wrote, “Things to ask.
 Is it safe to drink the water in America?
 What kind of cigarettes do men smoke in New York City?
 What kind of hats do they wear?
 Can I get my laundry done there?
 Check acoustics of the new music hall.”…